Credit Sales Meaning

-- Credit Period – Credit period refers no. of days under which the customer has to make payment to the seller or when payment will be due for credit sales.
+- Credit Period – Credit periodCredit PeriodCredit period refers to the duration of time that a seller gives the buyer to pay off the amount of the product that he or she purchased from the seller.
+It consists of three components - credit analysis, credit/sales terms and collection policy. refers to days under which the customer has to make payment to the seller or when payment will be due for credit sales.

-A Credit Sales Journal Entry
+Credit Sales Explained

-Walter is a dealer of mobile phones, and he is selling goods to Smith on 01.01.2018 of $ 5000 on credit, and his credit period is 30 days, which means Smith has to make the payment on or before 30.01.2018.
+Walter is a dealer of mobile phones, and he is selling goods to Smith on January 1, 2018, for $5,000 on credit; his credit period is 30 days, which means Smith has to make the payment on or before January 30, 2018.

 - Such policies help newly set up organizations in increasing sales.

-- It affects the cash flow of the companyCash Flow Of The CompanyCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
-It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. because payment will receive at a later stage.
+- It affects the company’s cash flowCash Flow Of The CompanyCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
+It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. because payment is received later.

-- The company has to incur expenses on the collection agencyCollection AgencyA collection agency refers to a firm engaged in the recovery of the default loans or dues from the borrowers on behalf of the lenders or creditors.
-A loan provider or creditor outsources its debt-collection function to such a third party to reduce bad debts. for regular follow up with customers for their outstanding.
+- The company must incur expensesExpensesAn expense is a cost incurred in completing any transaction by an organization, leading to either revenue generation creation of the asset, change in liability, or raising capital. on the collection agencyCollection AgencyA collection agency refers to a firm engaged in the recovery of the default loans or dues from the borrowers on behalf of the lenders or creditors.
+A loan provider or creditor outsources its debt-collection function to such a third party to reduce bad debts. for regular follow-up with customers for their outstanding amounts.